Elena Lovato

 Signed a 2019 recruiting class to Mississippi State that ranked 6th nationally, the highest ranked recruiting class in program history

-As a Division I Assistant Coach, has recruited and coached 24 all-conference team selections, as well as, one Player of the Year, two Defensive Players of the Year, one Newcomer of the Year, and the 1st overall selection in the 2021 WNBA draft
+As a Division I Assistant Coach, has recruited and coached 31 all-conference team selections, as well as two Players of the Year, two Defensive Players of the Year, two Freshman/Newcomer of the Year, one Sixth Player of the Year, and the 1st overall selection in the 2021 WNBA draft

 From 2016 to 2018, led Arkansas-Fort Smith to a 37-24 (.607) overall and 20-10 (.667) Heartland Conference record, two winning seasons, and one NCAA Tournament berth